 Connect SAP Hybris commerce with Slack API’s

 Slack has experienced a significant increase in its popularity and use since it first launched back in 2014.
 It has become the go-to collaboration tool for major enterprises of all sizes and industries.
-The ability of building your own slack apps and easily integrating with other systems makes it even more popular within the tech community.
-In this blog post, I explore the the different features available within a slack app and how they can be leveraged with SAP Hybris Commerce using a quick and dirty prototype.
+The ability to build your own slack apps and easily integrating with other systems makes it even more popular within the tech community.
+In this blog post, I explore the different features available within a slack app and how they can be leveraged with SAP Hybris Commerce using a quick and dirty prototype.

 The yIntegration Slack App will be using the following features and functionality of the Slack API:

 - Incoming Webhooks: A simple way to post messages to slack from external sources.
 In this case, I will be using incoming webhooks to post Hybris Cronjob status messages to slack.

 - Slash Commands: This offers a convenient way to trigger actions for the yIntegration app directly from the slack message box.
 In this prototype, I have used slash commands to interact with the Hybris Stock Service and get stock updates for products.

 - Bots & Events: We can create a bot user and bundle it with the slack app to interact in a more conversational manner.
 Event subscriptions are the primary way to interact with the bot events.
 I have this functionality to connect with the Hybris Stock Service in a more conversational manner.

 yIntegration app uses two slash commands to interact with Hybris Commerce which are explained below: